ibm-cloud-docs/discovery/using.md

 ## Creating custom tokenization dictionaries
 {: #tokenization}

 Tokenization breaks text into units called tokens.
 A standard tokenization dictionary is applied to your collections, but you can improve the search accuracy for your domain or language by uploading a custom tokenization dictionary.
-Your custom dictionary will override the standard dictionary.
+Your custom dictionary will append the standard dictionary.
 You can upload your dictionary using the {{site.data.keyword.discoveryshort}} API.

 See the [tokenization API reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/apidocs/discovery#create-tokenization-dictionary){: new_window} for the API commands to upload and delete tokenization files.